01The starting point

 02What we diagnosed

-Consumer DTC categories tend to be crowded at the head term and empty in the long tail — combinations of occasion, recipient, milestone, and product type.
+Consumer DTC categories tend to be crowded at the head term and empty in the long tail.
+Combinations of occasion, recipient, milestone, and product type.
 Hundreds of low-volume, high-intent queries were sitting wide open.

 03What we shipped

-AI-citable architecture from day one
+Content architecture and schema from day one

-Programmatic long-form + free utilities
+Programmatic long-form and free utilities

-04The numbers, 6 months in
+04The numbers, 8 months in

 05What didn't work